FroeMic/TUM-IN-Protein-Prediction-1/lectures/112-protein-disorder.md

 ##### 4.3 Contact Deprived Region Prediction

 _Look at every pair of residues and look whether they are in contact -&gt; predict contacts._

+_**Note:** 3D structure predictions from 1D structure is \(today\) still not solved.
+However, contact map prediction allows to distinguish between regions that are very constraint (e.g. binding sites) and those that are not._

 ##### 4.4 Meta-Disorder \(MD\)